Top 15 Platforms for Finding Probate Leads

 Working with probate leads can be time-consuming, particularly in obtaining the necessary data and executing effective marketing strategies.
 The wholesale and retail markets are competitive, and marketing the leads will be your most significant expense.
 To remain competitive, start with timely and accurate data and marketing campaigns.

-But before we discuss a list of sites that offer high-value probate leads, let’s first understand this concept.
+But before we discuss a list of sites offering high-value probate leads, let’s first understand the concept.

 What are Probate Leads?

-Probate leads are real estate assets sold by the deceased.
-They become available for sale after a person passes away.
+Probate leads are real estate assets of the deceased.
+Real estate becomes available for sale after a person passes away.

 The reasons why you should be interested in probate leads are: